 Please join us in this effort.
 Don’t be swayed by the ignorant, lazy and selfish approach of ‘sceptics’ who apparently do not care for the future of their children or yours, and who grasp at any opportunity deny or distort plain fact.
 Don’t engage with this band of no-hopers, leave them trailing in your dust and help to secure a future for our planet that includes the beauty and bounty of the coral reef.
 With your help, we can do this."

 A lot of people don’t realise that this beautiful underwater environment is rapidly changing and don’t realise the impact their daily life has on ocean life.
-I hope our new publication “Coral Reefs and Climate Change” will inspire even those who have never seen a reef to get involved."
+I hope our new publication “Coral Reefs and Climate Change, What can I do?” will inspire even those who have never seen a reef, to get involved."